flux-framework/rfc/spec_13.rst

 .. c:function:: int PMI_Get_universe_size (int *size)

 Obtain the universe size, which is the the maximum future size of the process group for dynamic applications.
-Upon success, ``size`` SHALL be set to the rank of the local process.
+Upon success, :c:var:`size` SHALL be set to the rank of the local process.

 Errors: